List of PAX events: 2017

 PAX South 2017 was held from January 27–29 at the Henry B. González Convention Center in San Antonio, Texas, United States.

 PAX East 2017 was held from March 10–12 at the Boston Convention and Exhibition Center in Boston, Massachusetts, United States.

 PAX Dev 2017 was held from August 29–30.

 PAX West 2017 was held from September 1–4 at the Washington State Convention and Trade Center in Seattle, Washington, United States.

 PAX Australia 2017 was held from October 27–29 at the Melbourne Convention & Exhibition Centre in Melbourne, Australia.

+PAX Unplugged 2017 was held from November 17–19 at the Pennsylvania Convention Center in Philadelphia, Pennsylvania, United States.
 At PAX South 2017, Penny Arcade announced a new annual PAX focused on tabletop games, to be called PAX Unplugged.
 In explaining the need, Holkins said "I've looked down from [PAX East]'s skybridges and seen what would be an entire convention right there, just of tabletop games!" while also joking that due to his schedule of annual events, the only way he would be able to attend a tabletop convention would be to found one himself.
-The first PAX Unplugged was held from November 17–19 at the Pennsylvania Convention Center in Philadelphia, Pennsylvania, United States.
 Rather than the traditional evening music concerts, Unplugged featured a live game of Dungeons & Dragons.